 If you need an ESOP valuation advisor that can provide unbiased, competent and thorough valuation reports, our team can help.
 We are vigilant about meeting the DOL’s requirements and operate at the highest professional standards.
 Contact us today.
 We can provide you with the clarity and confidence you need in valuing your business.

 Interested in learning more?
-See our Business Valuations web page, learn how Wipfli can help you set up or serve an existing ESOP, or read more articles on ESOPs:
+See our business valuations services page, learn how Wipfli can help you set up or serve an existing ESOP, or read more articles on ESOPs:

 - ESOPs have an advantage during a recession

 - ESOP lessons learned from Pizzella v.
 Vinoskey

 - Top 4 reasons companies are choosing an ESOP